pub trait FormatDriverInstance:

 'a: 'async_trait,

-Return the mapping at offset
+Return the mapping at offset.

-is mapped to, return that mapping information, and the length of that
+Find what offset is mapped to, return that mapping information, and the length of that

-continuous mapping (from offset
+continuous mapping (from offset).

 To determine that continuous mapping length, drivers should not perform additional I/O

-beyond what is necessary to get mapping information for offset
+beyond what is necessary to get mapping information for offset itself.

-is a hint how long of a range is required at all, but the returned length may
+max_length is a hint how long of a range is required at all, but the returned length may

 exceed that value if that simplifies the implementation.

-The returned length must only be 0 if ShallowMapping::Eof
+The returned length must only be 0 if ShallowMapping::Eof is returned.

 Sourcefn ensure_data_mapping<'a, 'async_trait>(